-The Fire Authority has taken a number of measures already and plans to do more to ensure that it continues to meet the priorities set out in the Public Safety Plan.
-For 2018-19 we will continue to make further savings through a number of initiatives, which involve better ways of working and consolidating workforce plans to meet our vision for the longer term.
+For 2019-20 we will continue to improve our efficiency and effectiveness through a number of initiatives, which involve better ways of working to meet our vision for the longer term.
 We are investing in more up-to-date technology, new ways of working and are pursuing avenues which aim to share costs with our community partners and other fire authorities.

 |Contributions to reserves||£0||£0|

 Included within employee costs are the National Insurance contributions required by employers, and pension contributions set in accordance with relevant pension schemes regulations.

 (Figures in the table above are based on full-time equivalents and exclude apprentices)

 In 2019-20 BFRS will welcome a further 16 apprentice Firefighters, continuing its plan to recruit and develop young people into careers across the Authority and the Government’s nationwide commitment to create 3 million apprenticeships by 2020.

 This will be our fourth tranche of apprentice Firefighters.
 The apprenticeship journey for the first tranche of Firefighters began in 2016-17.
 As part of the first tranche, 22 individuals were recruited as apprentice Firefighters.
 At the end of their apprenticeship in August 2018, all apprentices who had successfully completed the apprenticeship were offered permanent wholetime positions.